steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

     Support query by wildcard and exact mode.

-    Reduce model sizes in MeshLab.
+    Reduce model sizes in MeshLab!
         remote: warning: File ModelRelief/Test/Data/User/models/roadster/roadster.obj is 62.69 MB; this is larger than GitHub's recommended maximum file size of 50.00 MB
         remote: warning: File ModelRelief/Test/Data/User/models/statue/statue.obj is 53.92 MB; this is larger than GitHub's recommended maximum file size of 50.00 MB